kentaromiura/Marrow/README.md

 Marrow.js
 ========================

-because without it, backbone it's as useful as confetti to clean your ass.
+because without it, backbone is as useful as confetti to clean your ass.

 What's Marrow?
 ------------------------